 Additional Admission Requirements: All candidates are required to submit a creative portfolio

 General requirements for undergraduate degrees:

-All applicants for The IIE undergraduate degree studies, including international students, are required to write the Academic and Quantitative Literacy (AQL) – National Benchmark Test (NBT), unless they have attained the age of 23 by the time they register.
+All applicants for The IIE undergraduate degree studies, including international students, are required to write the Academic and Quantitative Literacy (AQL) – National Benchmark Test (NBT) unless they have attained the age of 23 by the time they register.
 The AQL – NBT is used for placement in student support programmes and does not replace the admission requirements for a specific degree programme.

 Applicants who achieve a score lower than 63% are required to register for and successfully complete the two Academic Literacy, Introduction to Scholarship modules (ITSA and ITSB).
-Applicants who do not write the AQL - NBT prior to admission will automatically be registered for ITSA and ITSB whether or not these are credit bearing modules in their qualifications.
-These candidates may, on provision of an AQL - NBT score of 63% or above, be exempted from one or both the modules if and only if these are not credit bearing modules in their qualifications.
+Applicants who do not write the AQL - NBT prior to admission will automatically be registered for ITSA and ITSB whether or not these are credit-bearing modules in their qualifications.
+These candidates may, on the provision of an AQL - NBT score of 63% or above, be exempted from one or both the modules if and only if these are not credit bearing modules in their qualifications.
 For candidates who are completing the modules as a result of the low AQL - NBT score or who did not provide an AQL - NBT score, successful completion of ITSA and ITSB is a pre-requisite for registering for any third year modules and thus any student who has not completed ITSA or ITSB in their first year of study will be required to do so in their second year.
-Where ITSA or ITSB is credit bearing in the qualification concerned, successful completion of one or both (depending on the curriculum structure) is also a graduation requirement.
+Where ITSA or ITSB is credit-bearing in the qualification concerned, successful completion of one or both (depending on the curriculum structure) is also a graduation requirement.

 Cost & Fees

 Instalment Fee (10 months): R74,600